cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Motivation

-IBC is an inter-module communication protocol, designed to faciliate reliable, authentication message passing between modules on separate blockchains.
-Modules should be able to reason about the interface they interact with and the requirements they must adhere to in order to utilize it safely.
+IBC is an inter-module communication protocol, designed to facilitate reliable, authentication message passing between modules on separate blockchains.
+Modules should be able to reason about the interface they interact with and the requirements they must adhere to in order to utilise it safely.

 ### Definitions